 Group A

 PPM 660 Land Use Policy and Planning I

 PPM 661 Land Use Policy and Planning II

 PPM 666 Seminar in Environmental Policy and Planning

 LAW 635 Land Use and Community Development

 Group B

 PPM 643 Fiscal Techniques for Community Development

 PPM 650 Regional Economics

 PPM 651 Government-Business Relations

 PPM 652 Community Economic Development

 PPM 659 Topics in Economic Development

-Group C ,
+Group C

 PPM 695 Independent Study

 PPM 699 Capstone Project

-The Executive Program in Health Policy and Management
+Certificate of Graduate Study in Health Policy and Management

-The Executive Program in Health Policy and Management provides health professionals from diverse backgrounds a solid foundation of knowledge and skills in health policy analysis, planning, health care financing, and the fundamentals of health care management.
-Building on the Institute's master's program in public policy and management, the Executive Program offers a specialized, four-course, 12-credit curriculum emphasizing the organization, financing, and management of health care systems.
-The Executive Program includes a diverse faculty drawn from the Muskie Institute as well as senior health care policy makers and managers.
-Enrollment in the Executive Program is limited, to ensure active participation and interaction among faculty and program participants.
+The certificate in health policy and management provides health professionals from diverse backgrounds a solid foundation of knowledge and skills in health policy analysis, planning, health care financing, and the fundamentals of health care management.
+Building on the Institute's master's program in health policy and management, the certificate offers a specialized, four-course, 12-credit curriculum emphasizing the organization, financing, and management of health care systems.
+The certificate program includes a diverse faculty drawn from the Muskie School as well as senior health care policy makers and managers.
+Enrollment in the certificate program is limited, to ensure active participation and interaction among faculty and program participants.

-Required courses for completion of the Program include:
+Required courses for completion of the program include: